Everything You Need to Know

-- Condensing Unit: This can be found outside of your facility and is filled will something called refrigerant gas.
-It is responsible for condensing the refrigerant gas back to a liquid.
+- Condensing Unit: This is found outside of your facility and filled with refrigerant gas.
+The unit’s responsiblilies include condensing the refrigerant gas back to a liquid.

 - Refrigerant Lines: These are responsible for transferring refrigerant from the condensing unit to the evaporator coil.

 While a version of these pieces makes up nearly every HVAC system, it is important to keep spare parts on hand in case of an emergency or a quick fix.
 Keeping these parts stocked will save you valuable downtime, service costs, and labor to fix your HVAC unit.

-If you can effectively reduce the stress on your HVAC equipment, it will be sure to save yourself some stress, time and money in the future.
+If you can effectively reduce the stress on your HVAC equipment, it will be sure to save yourself some stress, time, and money in the future.
 As a facility manager, you need to take care of your equipment.
-Stress can be added at any time, but especially when the flowers are blooming and the leaves are changing colors.
-Here are a few ways you can help reduce the stress on your equipment:
+Here are a few ways you can help reduce stress on your unit:

 - Changing Filters – Your HVAC is hard at work every single day, collecting dust and debris that can enter your facility.
 Over time, that dust and debris can add up, lowering efficiency, increasing operating costs, shortening equipment life span, and damaging your equipment.

 - Ventilation – Ensure all vents are free and clear of obstruction.
 This is true for supply air registers, return air registers, fresh air intakes, exhaust louvers, furnace vents, and outdoor unit coils.

 - Cleaning Coils – This tip pertains to any and every HVAC system.
-HVAC coils have tiny grooves that can be packed with pollen, debris, and vegetation.
-You can prevent further damage, downtime, and costly repairs by simply keeping your coils clean.
+HVAC coils have tiny grooves that store pollen, debris, and vegetation.
+You can prevent further damage, downtime, and costly repairs by merely keeping your coils clean.
 Please do this safely as it can be dangerous if done improperly.
 Remember, just because it looks clean does not mean that it is clean!
-Call or contact Rasmussen Mechanical Services to ensure coils are properly and safely cleaned!
+Call or contact Rasmussen Mechanical Services to help establish best practices to safely and adequately clean coils.

 How Can You Be Prepared for an HVAC Shutdown?